-During 2021-2022, total income from funds invested was £192k (2020-2021: £95k).
-This increase was due to a rise in average interest rates on the NICTSIA's investments with the Debt Management Account, which correspond to the official Bank Rate, and a higher average balance of funds available for investment in the NICTSIA during the year.
-Overall, the NICTSIA generated a surplus of £46k (2020-2021: £21k deficit) after taking into account CRND's management expenses, interest payable on funds in court, any NICTS costs of administering funds in court and the deficit recoverable from the Consolidated Fund of Northern Ireland.
+During 2022-2023, total income from funds invested was £2,207k (2021-2022: £192k).
+This increase was primarily due to a rise in average interest rates on the NICTSIA's investments with the Debt Management Account, which correspond to the official Bank Rate.
+Overall, the NICTSIA generated a surplus of £419k (2021-2022: £46k surplus) after taking into account CRND's management expenses, interest payable on funds in court, any NICTS costs of administering funds in court and the surplus or deficit transferrable with the Northern Ireland Consolidated Fund.

-As at 31 March 2022, the total value of investments held by the NICTSIA was £102 million (31 March 2021: £95 million).
-This increase was due to a net advance of funds by the NICTS during the year.
+As at 31 March 2023, the total value of investments held by the NICTSIA was £107 million (31 March 2022: £102 million).
+This increase was primarily due to a net advance of funds by the NICTS during the year.